Colorectal Tumors in Adolescents and Young Adults

 • Proctocolectomy with ileostomy

-Total proctocolectomy with IPAA is an adequate restorative procedure, which effectively minimizes the risk of colorectal cancer while maintaining continence.
+Total proctocolectomy with IPAA is an adequate restorative procedure that effectively minimizes the risk of colorectal cancer while maintaining continence.
 Abdominal colectomy with IRA has also been used; however, 30% of patients who undergo this procedure will develop rectal cancer by age 60 years.
-[40]
+[46]

 A 1-stage IPAA results in better long-term bowel control but is also associated with an increased incidence of anastomotic leakage, reoperation, and polyp recurrence and should, therefore, be reserved for selected patients.
 A 2-stage IPAA with diverting ileostomy seems to minimize anastomotic leaks.
 [45]